smistad/FAST/doc/pages/Install-FAST-on-Windows.md

 Troubleshoot
 -------------------

+Windows might prompt you with a security warning when running the installer, to proceed you must press "More info" followed by "Run anyway".

 If the installer fails you can download zip file instead, and just extract it to anywhere on your drive.